 Users with the System Administrator role can perform the following backup and restore tasks in Oracle Key Vault:

-Set up, modify, or disable the current backup schedule.
+- Setting up, modifying, or disabling the current backup schedule

 Oracle Key Vault implements the following OASIS KMIP Version 1.1 profiles: